Subscribe

 A Vision of Simplicity

-The owners didn’t just want to build a hotel; they wanted to build a sanctuary that reflected their life’s journey.
+The owners built a sanctuary that reflected their life’s journey.
 Inspired by transformative travels across Asia, they infused the raw Brazilian backdrop with authentic, handcrafted Balinese furniture and art.

 “We want you to find here an extension of your home,” the owners share when explaining their vision.
 “Coziness, simplicity, peace, lots of love, and a great respect for others, for nature, and for the animals that surround the island.”